Definitive Img Comparison slider Press "Enter" to skip to content

-A review and Photo example of the Voigtlander Ultra wide Heliar 12mm F5.6 with the LEICA M8 and EPSON R-D1.
+A review and photo examples of the Voigtlander Ultra Wide Heliar 12mm F5.6 L39 mount lens, released in 2000, used with the EPSON R-D1 and LEICA M8.

 Table of contents